Updated on: June 29, 2019

 To learn GUI mode you have spent some time with Linux it’s easy to operate and it can be learned by self easily.
 But when we

-Learning will be easy when we know how to use Linux commands with proper syntax.
+Learning the linux tutorial will be easy when we know how to use Linux commands with proper syntax.
 So now I am going to tell you about Basic Linux Commands.

 To run commands we have to login in Linux machine